Giangiui/dagonstar/docs/documentation.md

+> [!WARNING]
+>
-DAGonStar doesn't check for the existence of a task's necessary dependencies and doesn't stop the execution if tasks don't have the necessary data for correct execution.
-It is necessary to verify the correct execution of tasks and the presence of dependencies before launching the code.
+> DAGonStar does not check whether the necessary dependencies of a task are present, nor does it stop execution if tasks lack the necessary data for proper execution.
+Therefore, it is essential to ensure that all necessary dependencies are in place before executing the code.

 ## Loop

-In the previous chapter we can see the `add_dependency_to` command and how it works.
+In the previous chapter we explored the `add_dependency_to` command and its functionality.

-Expand the previous example and introduce a new task and new dependencies.
+Now let's build on the previous example by introducing a new task and creating additional dependencies.

 ```python
 from dagon import Workflow